artsy/positron/doc/getting_started.md

 cp .env.example .env
 ````

-then copy the `ARTSY_ID` & `ARTSY_SECRET` env variables from staging into the new .env file.
+then copy env variables that say REPLACE from staging into the new .env file.

 ````
 heroku config --app=positron-staging
 ````

-or ask someone in slack for an Artsy API client ID & Secret.
+or ask someone in slack for the private config variables.

 ## Run the Server